Cartopy (as of v0.22+) provides binary wheels for most major operating systems. The easiest way to install Cartopy is:

 pip install cartopy

-To instead install the most recent version found on the GitHub master branch, use:
+To instead install the most recent version found on the GitHub main branch, use:

 pip install git+https://github.com/SciTools/cartopy.git